royabhishek99/overallanalysis/README.md

-Now I want Akshay's code so that I can use it in s1.html and along with the table, can show the graph(s).
+Now I want Akshay's code so that I can use it in s1.html and along with the table and can show the graph(s).